google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 * An update is triggered:
     * On navigation to an in-scope page.
-    * On functional events such as "push" & "sync", unless there's been an update check within the previous 24 hours.
+    * On functional events such as `push` and `sync`, unless there's been an update check within the previous 24 hours.
-    * On calling `.register` *only if* the service worker URL has changed.
+    * On calling `.register()` *only if* the service worker URL has changed.
 * The caching headers on the service worker script are respected (up to 24 hours) when fetching updates.
 We're going to make this opt-in behaviour, as it catches people out.
 You probably want a `max-age` of 0 on your service worker script.
-* Your service worker is considered updated if it's byte-different to the one the browser already has (we're extending this to include imported scripts/modules too).
+* Your service worker is considered updated if it's byte-different to the one the browser already has.
+(We're extending this to include imported scripts/modules too.)
-* The updated service worker is launched alongside the existing one, and gets its own "install" event.
+* The updated service worker is launched alongside the existing one, and gets its own `install` event.
-* If your new worker has a non-ok status code (eg 404), fails to parse, throws an error during execution, or rejects during install, the new worker is thrown away, but the current one will remain active.
+* If your new worker has a non-ok status code (for example, 404), fails to parse, throws an error during execution, or rejects during install, the new worker is thrown away, but the current one remains active.
-* Once successfully installed, the updated worker will "wait" until the existing worker is controlling zero clients (note that clients overlap during a refresh).
+* Once successfully installed, the updated worker will `wait` until the existing worker is controlling zero clients.
+(Note that clients overlap during a refresh.)
 * `self.skipWaiting()` prevents the waiting, meaning the service worker activates as soon as it's finished installing.